Sagnik-Coder/Calculator/README.md

 # Calculator
-This is a simple calculator with awesome CSS Front-end.
+This calculator is designed with some awesome CSS.